Logo

 This is your security team’s best friend.
 Cybersecurity risk scores turn digital vulnerabilities into hard numbers.
 They help you:

-NIST breaks it down: Risk = Threat Source → Threat Event → Vulnerability → Predisposing Conditions → Impact.
+Per NIST SP 800-30, risk is decomposed as: Risk = Threat Source → Threat Event → Vulnerability → Predisposing Conditions → Impact.
 It basically means “here’s how badly things can go wrong, step by step.”

 Fraud scores act like a digital bouncer for online transactions.
 They help you: